dirkvranckaert/touchinputdisplaydriver/README.md

-# Touch Input Display Drivern for Android Things
+# Touch Input Display Driver for Android Things
 ## Android Things and touch input displays
 For the Raspberry Pi 3 the Android Things platform so far only supports the official RPi screen to be used with the touch input.
 The cheaper screens (mostly Chinese) are not supported for touch input.
 That's the reason for creating this library.
 Initially I had only two screens: A 3.5" Kedei and a 5" Waveshare screen.
 Both are using the XPT2046 touch controller.